-Selection and Appointment of External Auditor
+Selection and Appointment of External Auditor and Rotation

 Following shareholder approval at the 2004 Annual General Meeting, KPMG was appointed External Auditor for the financial year commencing 1 July 2004 after a comprehensive tender process conducted by the Audit and Risk Committee.
-KPMG replaced Ernst & Young who had been the External Auditor since 1995.
+KPMG has advised the Group that their policy of audit partner rotation requires a change in the Lead Engagement Partner and Review Partner after a period of five years.
+The current KPMG Lead Engagement Partner is Ms Julie Cleary who was appointed on 1 July 2015.